krzesu0/microstrap/README.md

 ```

 ### Soft flash
 `soft_flash` is used to upload files from inside of `src/` directory to device's flash memory.
-By default all files are sent.
+By default all files not mentioned in `.gitignore` are sent.
 Edit the `Makefile` to change it.

-Sometimes due to implementation it refuses to flash and throws `IOError`.
-Simply restart and it should finish succesfully.
 ```
 $ make soft_flash
 ...